shahidhk/kubeformation-hasura/microservices/ui/app/src/staticContent/ProjectInfo.md

 declarative as well.

-Kubeformation is a simple web UI and CLI that helps you create “Google Deployment manager” or “Azure Resoure Manager” templates which are a _little_ painful to create by hand.
+Kubeformation is a simple web UI and CLI that helps you create “Google Deployment manager” or “Azure Resource Manager” templates which are a _little_ painful to create by hand.

 Once you have this file, you can run your cloud vendor CLI on it to provision